Camp Jobs & Chores

 Breakfast Crews

-- A crew owns the whole morning: fire up the griddles, cook, plate the kids first, then wash, dry, and reset the kitchen.
+- A cooking crew owns the whole morning: fire up the griddles, cook, plate the kids first, then hand off to the cleanup crew.

 - Pair a parent with kids so little hands have real jobs (see Kid Jobs).